MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt.md

 ![figure 8](../images/mdt-07-fig08.png)

-Figure 7.
 The Windows PE tab for the x64 boot image.

 ### The rules explained